mintysnow/SD-Airbnb-RProject/README.md

 ## Project Purpose
 - The purpose of this project is to analyze current listings in San Diego to see where someone should consider being host.

+## Findings
+- Guests stay in Western and Central districts the most.
+  - Since these two districts are near the ocean, it's likely that guests are staying here due to its proximity to the beaches.
+  - It's also near big attractions like seaword, san diego zoo, and downtown san diego which is known to have a great nightlife.
+  - Another reason may be that there is an airport that borders Western and Central so people may be opting to stay in Airbnbs in that area.
+- Listings should offer at least 34 amenities.
+  - More amenities could make your home stand out over compeititors
+- Make sure to have high availability in December, especially Friday-Sunday as guests make more reservations during these times.

 ## What is in the Folders
 - Airbnb Data
   - Project Rmd file